dmbarbour/awelon/AboutABC.md

 ### Numbers

 ABC's built-in number type is arbitrary precision rationals.
+(In some cases - when the required range and precision are known - a compiler may substitute use of integers, fixpoint, or floating point numbers.)
 ABC has no number literals. `#42` is technically a sequence of three ABC operators.
 The operator `#` introduces the number 0 into the environment, and each decimal digit (0-9) means "multiply by ten and add this digit's value".

         # :: e -> N(0) * e
         0 :: N(x) * e -> N(10x+0) * e